Overview

 The retirement of NSW’s coal generators and the growth in inverter-based resources in the coming decade is driving an urgent need to add new sources of system strength to the power system.

-We have therefore commenced assessment of options to ensure we meet the NER requirements and continue to ensure a safe, secure and reliable power system.
-We consider that this will enable us to identify the optimal portfolio of solutions to meet both the short-term and long-term needs.
+Transgrid have comprehensively assessed more than 100 network and non-network options to ensure we meet the NER requirements and continue to operate a safe, secure and reliable power system.
+The preferred portfolio of options to meet system strength requirements is presented in the Project Assessment Conclusions Report (PACR).

 The System Strength Rule Change has established new requirements for connecting parties to meet.
 A summary of these new requirements can be found on the System strength for network connections page.